theocharistr/Law_Game/CSI/Scripts/README.md

 The Bullet.cs script is attached to the bullet asset.
 On collision with other objects in the scene, the script instantiates bullet holes.
 The bullet hole object appears as follows:
 ![alt text](https://github.com/theocharistr/Law_Game/blob/main/CSI/Scripts/Forward%20Scenario/Bullet_Prefab.jpg)

-, inside the script we instantiate bullet holes on collision to other existing objects in the scene.
+Inside the script we instantiate bullet holes on collision to other existing objects in the scene.
 The bullet hole object:

 <img src="https://github.com/theocharistr/Law_Game/blob/main/CSI/Scripts/Forward%20Scenario/BulletHole.png" width="40%"/>